-Born the son of a former governor, mining minister and registrar, Duque was groomed for a career in politics since he was young.
+Born the son of a former governor, mining minister and Liberal Party mogul, Duque was groomed for a career in politics since he was young.

-When Pastrana was succeeded by Uribe in 2002, Duque left for Washington DC where he became the chief of the culture department of the Inter-American Development Bank after fellow-Colombian Luis Aberto Moreno was elected director.
+When Pastrana was succeeded by Uribe in 2002, Santos sent Duque to Washington DC where he became the chief of the culture department of the Inter-American Development Bank after fellow-Colombian Luis Aberto Moreno was elected director.

 In 2011, Duque began working closely with Uribe as the assistant of a UN panel investigating an Israeli attack on activists bringing supplies to the West Bank.

-When Uribe took part in congressional elections with his newly-founded Democratic Center Party, Duque was immediately elected senator.
+When Uribe took part in congressional elections with his newly-founded Democratic Center party, Duque was elected senator in 2014.

-Duque resigned from the senate in 2017 and has reportedly been Uribe’s favorite to lead the party’s efforts to regain control over the country’s most important office.
+Nevertheless, Duque did not become a well-known figure until after he resigned from the senate in 2017 and was handpicked by Uribe to lead the party’s efforts to regain control over the country’s most important office.

-In an attempt to gather the support of dissident Conservative Party politicians, Duque agreed to let Marta Lucia Ramirez be his running mate for a coalition of political forces that have opposed a peace deal with the FARC.
+In an attempt to gather the support of dissident Conservative Party politicians, Duque agreed to let Marta Lucia Ramirez be his running mate for a coalition of political forces that had opposed attempts to make peace with the FARC since 2012.

 Despite his lack of executive experience. the scandal over Duque’s attempts to falsify his academic career and amid serious election fraud allegations, he won both the first and the second round of the 2018 presidential elections.